NureniTijani/Deskify-PowerBI-Business-Intelligence/README.md

 ## 🙏 **Acknowledgements**

-Special thanks to the **Data Analytics Capstone Program** for providing the guidance, structure, and resources that made this analytical project possible.
+Special thanks to the 10Analytics Capstone Program** for providing the guidance, structure, and resources that made this analytical project possible.